 VESTRY

-Toni Yoder has been associated with Good Shepherd for many years through her association with EDS.
-Toni's three grown children are all alumni of EDS, as is her eldest grandson.
+Senior Warden: Toni Yoder has been associated with Good Shepherd for many years via her long association with EDS.
+Toni's children are all alumni of EDS, as is her eldest grandson.
 She presently has several grandchildren enrolled in the school and one of her grandsons was among the first graduating class of EDS.
-Tony is the co-owner and manager of Oilquip, Inc., here in Lake Charles.
-Oilquip is a third generation business serving the industries throughout the region.
-Toni is also a trained potter and loves giving her time at the wheel as a way of giving back.
+Toni is the co-owner and manager of Oilquip, Inc., here in Lake Charles.
+Oilquip is a third-generation business serving the industries throughout the region.
+She is also a trained potter and loves giving her time at the wheel as a way of giving back.
 She works annually with the Salvation Army's Empty Bowl Project.
 In addition, she makes the Communion wafers we use each week.
-She brings her fine-tuned business management skills and her love for charitable work to the table, something every vestry needs.
+Toni brings her fine-tuned business management skills and her love for charitable work to the table, as well as her deep spiritually centered faith, something every vestry needs.

 Robert Williamson: Treasurer